Path-of-Terraria/wiki-content/home.md

 - Includes powerful **Mastery nodes** for unique specialization.
 (Update coming in the future)
 - Pair with active [Skills](https://wiki.pathofterraria.com/en/Skills) to create endless build possibilities.
 <br>

+### Elemental Damage System Overhaul
+- A fully overhauled [Elemental Damage System](https://wiki.pathofterraria.com/en/ElementalDamage).
+Deal Fire, Lightning, Cold, or Chaos damage on weapons (vanilla included)
+- Elemental resistances on yourself, and your foes.
+- Elemental and debuff ailments reworked.
+- Affixes and passives that scale all of these damages and debuffs
+  - Ignite ailment replacing vanilla's "On Fire".
+  - Freeze ailment replacing vanilla's "Frozen".
+  - New Shock ailment with Lightning damage.
+  - Poison reworked from vanilla - stacking infinitely & dealing chaos damage.
+  - Brand new Bleed DoT for melee & ranged classes

 ## Three Mods